Strobesstrobes

 Is penetration testing legal?

-Yes, when it's authorized.
+Yes, when it is authorized.
 You need written permission from the system owner and a defined scope.
-Testing systems without that authorization is illegal in most countries.
+Testing systems without that authorization is illegal in most countries, and cloud providers like AWS and Azure have their own notification rules.

 Sources and references